Parafomoria ladaniphila

 Parafomoria ladaniphila is a moth of the family Nepticulidae.
 It is found in Portugal and southern Spain.

 The length of the forewings is 1.7-1.85 mm for males and 1.7-1.8 mm for females.
 Adults are on wing from June to July.

 The larvae feed on Cistus ladanifer.
 They mine the leaves of their host plant.
-The mine consists of a short, very narrow, almost invisible gallery, soon becoming a full depth circular blotch, in which the frass is concentrated in a circular spot in the centre.
-The larva often hides beneath the aggregation of frass.
-The leaf swells in the position of the mine, forming a blister on the leaf underside.
-Pupation takes place outside of the mine.